ckitsoulis/Pterois-miles-Genome/README.md

 ## Acknowledgements
 This research was supported through computational resources provided by IMBBC (Institute of Marine Biology, Biotechnology and Aquaculture) of the HCMR (Hellenic Centre for Marine Research).
-Funding for establishing the [IMBBC HPC](https://hpc.hcmr.gr/) has been received by the MARBIGEN (EU Regpot) project, LifeWatchGreece RI, and the CMBR (Centrefor the study and sustainable exploitation of Marine Biological Resources) RI.
+Funding for establishing the [IMBBC HPC](https://hpc.hcmr.gr/) has been received by the MARBIGEN (EU Regpot) project, LifeWatchGreece RI, and the CMBR (Centre for the study and sustainable exploitation of Marine Biological Resources) RI.

 ## References
 1. Flynn J.M., Hubley R., Goubert C., Rosen J., Clark A.G., Feschotte C., Smit A.F.
 (2020).
 RepeatModeler2 for automated genomic discovery of transposable element families.
 Proc Natl Acad Sci U S A. 117(17): 9451-9457. doi: 10.1073/pnas.1921046117.